 1 The majority of for-profit colleges are vocational institutions that provide associate's degrees (up to two years of full-time study) or less-intensive certificates.
-Community colleges are public schools that also provide vocational associate's degrees and certificates, but they also provide academic associate's degrees and non-award enrichment classes.
+Community colleges are public schools that provide vocational associate's degrees and certificates, but they also provide non-award enrichment classes, course credit to be transferred to other institutions toward four-year degrees, as well as academic associate's degrees.
 See Jepsen, Troske, and Coomes (2014) for more information on community colleges and the awards offered.

+that for-profit schools and community colleges should face.
-2012.
-We complement previous studies using national data by including a broader set of forprofit schools and students, specifically schools that do not receive U.S. federal aid, as well as students who do not receive federal financial aid.
-Our preferred model is a two-step model using person fixed effects and calendar quarter in the first stage to predict earnings in the preenrollment period, estimated separately by gender, school type, and degree type.
-This model addresses recent concerns with fixed-effects models (documented in de Chaisemartin and D'Haultfoeuille, 2020; Borusyak, Jaravel, Speiss 2021; and elsewhere) and allows the earnings increment resulting from program participation to vary with time since enrollment.

-Our initial analysis of the data reveals large differences in both demographics and the areas of study for students in for-profit schools and community colleges, suggesting that they serve distinct markets.
-Given these differences, we believe that estimates of the average treatment effect on the treated (ATT) provide the most meaningful estimates of the benefits received by students attending the two school types as such estimates reflect both the characteristics of students and the areas of study for those actually attending these schools.
-Matching estimators that compare similar students and areas of study in for-profit schools and community colleges exclude a large share of students.
-However, for comparison, we also present estimates from a matching analysis.
+We estimate the returns to for-profit schools and public community colleges using administrative data for over 100,000 students who enrolled in for-profit schools and over 290,000 students who enrolled in public community colleges in one state between 2005 and 2012.
+Following the returns to schooling literature, we exclude students who transfer to a fouryear school.
+We complement previous studies using national data by including a broader set of for-profit schools and students, specifically schools that do not receive U.S. federal aid, as well as students who do not receive federal financial aid.

+Our preferred model is a two-step model that uses person fixed effects and calendar quarter in the first stage to predict earnings in the pre-enrollment period.
+This model addresses recent concerns with fixed-effects models (documented in de Chaisemartin and D'Haultfoeuille 2020; Borusyak, Jaravel, and Speiss 2024; and elsewhere) and allows the earnings increment resulting from program participation to vary with time since enrollment.
+Given that our results show that the increment in earnings varies dramatically with the time since schooling, our approach provides a more meaningful set of estimates than papers that attempt to provide a single earnings increment, which are expected to vary by the period of coverage (e.g., Cellini and Turner 2019).
+We follow the guidance in Elder, Goddereeis, and Haider (2010) and Słoczyński (2020) and estimate separate models by gender, school type, and credential type rather than pool these groups.
+The motivation for using such flexible models is that for-profit schools and community colleges have large differences in both demographics and the areas of study for students, suggesting that they serve distinct markets.
+However, for comparison, we also present estimates from matching estimators that compare similar students and areas of study in for-profit schools and community colleges and therefore exclude large numbers of students.

 We find sizable earnings returns to for-profit schools and community college attendance as predicted from a base period 5 to 24 quarters before enrollment.
 For students attending forprofit schools, by the fifth year after entry (17-20 quarters after enrollment), quarterly earnings conditional on employment exceed earnings in the absence of schooling by 21 to 24 percent for students seeking certificate programs and 20 to 29 percent for associate's degree programs.
-For students attending community colleges, the earnings increases are 20 to 27 percent for those seeking certificates and 16 to 19 percent for those seeking associate's degrees.
+For community college students, the earnings increases are 20 to 27 percent for those seeking certificates and 16 to 19 percent for associate's degrees.
 Estimated effects on employment are much more modest, ranging between 0 and 4 percentage points in the fifth year after entry.